-- 118. Slovakia had remained committed to the rule of law.
-The experience of Slovakia under various governing systems had demonstrated that democracy and rule of law were the only guarantees to ensure sovereignty of its people.
-Holders of radical and extreme views had been making attempt to gain power to limit freedoms and human rights by disseminating incorrect information.
-However, Slovakia had been relying on its mechanisms of checks and balances in such situation. - 119.
-In conclusion, the head of the delegation expressed sincere appreciation to the United Nations Member States for their engagement and recommendations during the interactive dialogue.
-He reiterated the commitment of Slovakia to protect and promote human rights. - 120.
-Slovakia was also committed to multilateralism and the Government had cooperated with international community to prevent and counter common threats, representing a danger to human civilisation, human rights and democracy.
-The engagement with the universal periodic review had reinforced Slovakia's belief in meaningful international cooperation.
-Slovakia would pay its upmost attention to the recommendations received.
-The Government was also pleased to use the opportunity to share its best practices and lessons learnt in the spirit of multilateral cooperation.
+118. Slovakia had remained committed to the rule of law.
+The experience of Slovakia under various governing systems had demonstrated that democracy and rule of law were the only guarantees to ensure the sovereignty of its people.
+Holders of radical and extreme views had been attempting to gain power to limit freedoms and human rights by disseminating incorrect information.
+However, Slovakia had been relying on its mechanisms of checks and balances in such situations.

+119. In concluding, the head of the delegation expressed sincere appreciation to the States Members of the United Nations for their engagement and the recommendations made during the interactive dialogue.
+He reiterated the commitment of Slovakia to protect and promote human rights.

+120. Slovakia was also committed to multilateralism; the Government had cooperated with the international community to prevent and counter common threats that represented a danger to civilization, human rights and democracy.
+The engagement with the universal periodic review had reinforced the State's belief in meaningful international cooperation.
+Slovakia would pay the closest attention to the recommendations received.
+The Government was also pleased to use the opportunity to share its best practices and lessons learned in the spirit of multilateral cooperation.